mre/endler.dev/content/2022/readable/index.md

 There are reader modes in other browsers as well, but some of them &mdash; like Chrome &mdash; [hide it behind a feature flag](https://www.howtogeek.com/423643/how-to-use-google-chromes-hidden-reader-mode/).
-Other browsers, like the one on my ebook reader, don't come with a reader mode at all, which leaves me with a subpar and slow browsing experience on my main device used for reading.
+Other browsers, like the one on my eBook reader, don't come with a reader mode at all, which leaves me with a subpar and slow browsing experience on my main device used for reading.

 So I built _a reader mode as a service_ with a focus on _beautiful typography_